Spend your money when you want, where you want with a debit card

 What bank accounts can I link to my debit card?

-You can link almost any everyday bank account to a debit card, whether it’s a savings or a cheque account.
-The account needs to be a New Zealand account and must be in the same name as appears on the card.
+You can link almost any everyday bank account to a debit card, whether it’s a savings or a chequing account.
+The account needs to be a Canadian account and must be in the same name as appears on the card.
 It can also be a joint account if desired.
 Your bank will explain what can be linked.

 How do I get a debit card?

-To get a debit card, you will need to open a savings or cheque account with a New Zealand bank.
+To get a debit card, you will need to open a savings or chequing account with a Canadian bank.
 You’ll need to select an account that suits your financial needs and apply either online or in person at your selected bank.
 After applying for an account, your debit card will typically be sent to your residential address within two weeks of applying.

 What does it mean if I overdraw on my debit card?

-Overdrawing usually occurs when you spend more than you have, which brings your account into a negative balance.
+Overdrawing usually occurs when you’ve used your debit card when your transaction account balance is zero, or really low and you spend more than you have, which usually brings your account into a negative balance.
 If you have an overdraft attached to your account, this balance starts to attract interest.
 It’s important to try and avoid overdrawing your account because the fees can be high, usually up to $20.

 Can I use my debit card when I have no money in my account?